You want smart political talk without the meltdowns?

 Everybody knew that.

-But Jeff, you you really have.
+But, Jeff, you really have.

-You you know, I know you've been on our show before.
+I know you've been on our show before.

 You're a great guy.

-Uh, you might be the person that can bridge the gap between these parties.
+You might be the person that can bridge the gap between these parties.

 I hope you can.

-I'm gonna work on it, Sean.
+I'm going to work on it, Sean.

 I really appreciate you saying that.

-We have to bring inflation under control, we have to get energy independence.
+We have to bring inflation under control.

-Like all the issues that actually matter to our fellow Pennsylvanians.
+We have to get energy independent, like all the issues that actually matter to our fellow Pennsylvanians.

 It's insane.

-We won't know a winner until I think until June 6th, if my calendar is correct.
+We won't know a winner until, I think, until June 6th, if my calendar is correct.

 D-Day.